Eyelid Correction Surgery (Entropion / Ectropion Repair)

 Contact the Clinic If You Experience:

-- Severe or increasing pain
+- Severe or worsening pain

-- Spreading redness or discharge
+- Spreading redness or yellow discharge

 Your comfort and safety are our priority.
 Please follow all instructions carefully.